Clifford Ball (aviation): Renaming the field

 Less than four months after the official opening of PMA the name was changed.
-On November 26, 1926 approximately 75 Airplanes were used in the formal dedication of Bettis Aviation Field, named for Lieutenant Cyrus K. Bettis, a well known aviator that was killed in a crash near Bellefonte, PA.
+On November 26, 1926, approximately 75 Airplanes were used in the formal dedication of Bettis Aviation Field, named for Lieutenant Cyrus K. Bettis, a well known aviator that was killed in a crash near Bellefonte, PA.
 After a dedication speech was made former squadron mates of Bettis took to the sky in there Curtiss P-1 Hawk pursuit planes to make their dedication to him above the crowd.
 Some of the aircraft on display at the event were the Douglas C-1, a huge twin-motored Martin NBS-1 bomber, and a Fokker Special monoplane.
 In attendance were Ithrene Bettis, sister of the fallen aviator; Myrtle Peacock, his fiancée; Congressman M Clyde Kelly; William P MacCracken, Jr, assistant secretary of commerce and director of commercial aviation; George W Gosser, Pittsburgh postmaster; George H Lysle, mayor of McKeesport; Colonel H C Fry, chairman of the aviation board of the Pittsburgh Chamber of Commerce; and Captain Thomas S Voss, in charge of Rodgers Airfield northeast of downtown Pittsburgh.

 Airmail contract

-Cliff ordered four new OX-5 powered Waco 9 type biplanes to meet the new government requirements and by the morning of April 19 two were at the field.
-Cliff sent his Chief Pilot and head of the Operating Division, Merle A "Moup" Moltrup, on a test run.
-Flying the new Waco 9, "Miss Pittsburgh", from Bettis to Youngstown and then on to Cleveland and back while Cliff and the postmaster timed the run in preparation for the opening.
+Ball ordered four new OX-5 powered Waco 9 type biplanes to meet the new government requirements and by the morning of April 19 two were at the field.
+Ball sent his Chief Pilot and head of the Operating Division, Merle A "Moup" Moltrup, on a test run.
+Flying the new Waco 9, "Miss Pittsburgh", from Bettis to Youngstown and then on to Cleveland and back while Ball and the postmaster timed the run in preparation for the opening.
 Two of the new Waco 9's had arrive and a third was expected.